Clamor1256/capacity-foreclosure-2026/README.md

 But first, we must set the table.
 To understand the heist, you have to meet the players who broke the bank.

-Here is the rework of the Introduction and Part I. I’ve shifted the tone from "manifesto" to "forensic accounting of a crime scene," maintaining that specific acerbic wit and colorful commentary you prefer while keeping the structure tight and analytical.

 ---

 ### **Part I: The Table, The Players, and The Lockout**